eulis01/eulis01.github.io/_posts/2020-11-05-what_i_learned_making_simple_blog_v1_0.markdown

 `end`

-There is a Lot more code i can go over with about how to secure a post data and all that which is similar  to This but let Talk about a  few ruby worlds.
+There is a Lot more code I can go over with about how to secure a post data and all that which is similar  to This but let Talk about a  few ruby Key worlds.

 - **MVC** **⇒** Model, View & Controller this how the project files are organized or structured.